YKDuan47/YKDuan47.github.io/_pages/cv.md

 Selected News
 ======
 - **Jun.
-2026** — Our working paper, *Escaping the Nash Trap: Structural Estimation and Alignment of Strategic Reasoning in Large Language Models*, was discussed in **The New York Times** in its coverage of AI agents and workplace/strategic decision-making. [[NYT]](https://www.nytimes.com/2026/06/29/business/artificial-intelligence-workplace-consequences.html?unlocked_article_code=1.t1A.E8FZ.drfKT24fjjJ0&smid=url-share)
+2026** — Our working paper, *Escaping the Nash Trap: Structural Estimation and Alignment of Strategic Reasoning in Large Language Models*, was discussed in **The New York Times** in its coverage of AI agents and strategic decision-making. [[NYT]](https://www.nytimes.com/2026/06/29/business/artificial-intelligence-workplace-consequences.html?unlocked_article_code=1.t1A.E8FZ.drfKT24fjjJ0&smid=url-share)